Hazel Basketry

 Weaving Course Details

 This course is run from the majestic Bonskeid Estate near Pitlochry.
-A mature mixed woodland site on the banks of the River Tummel, this site has an ancient 8 acre mature hazel coppice perfect for making these baskets!
+A mature mixed woodland site on the banks of the River Tummel.
 The wood is full of wildlife and we are truly privileged to be able to run our courses from this special site.

 Full joining instructions and arrival details will be sent out well in advance of the course.